chanosky/PetCircleExam/README.md

-# API Automation Test for Best Buy API Playground
+# API Automation Test for Petstore App

 *This API Automation script uses the Mocha Framework, Chai.js and Axios to automate the PetStore app - this only includes the PET endpoints excluding the GET /pet/findByTags endpoint*